1947–1948 civil war in Mandatory Palestine: Deir Yassin massacre

 Deir Yassin is a village located 5 kilometres west of Jerusalem.
 On 9 April 1948, independently of operation Nachshon, around 120 Irgun and Lehi men attacked the village and ran into resistance, capturing it after a fierce battle with Palmach help.
 The Irgun and Lehi lost 4 dead and 35 wounded.
 Between 100 and 120 inhabitants of the village were killed in the attack, mostly civilians.
 The Haganah had approved the attack and assisted in it.

 The operation led to indignation from the international community, the more so since the press of the time reported that the death toll was 254.
-Ben-Gurion roundly condemned it, as did the principal Jewish authorities: the Haganah, the Great Rabbinate and the Jewish Agency for Israel, who sent a letter of condemnation, apology and condolence to King Abdullah I of Jordan.
+Ben-Gurion roundly condemned it, as did the principal Jewish authorities: the Haganah, the Great Rabbinate and the Jewish Agency for Israel, who sent a letter of condemnation, apology and condolence to King Abdullah I of Transjordan.

 According to Morris, "the most important immediate effect of the atrocity and the media campaign that followed it was how one started to report the fear felt in Palestinian towns and villages, and, later, the panicked fleeing from them."
 Another important repercussion was within the Arab population of neighbouring Arab states, which, once again, increased its pressure on the representatives of these states to intervene and come to the aid of the Palestinian Arabs.